 Board of Trustees

-The Board of Trustees (BoT) has between 17 and 24 members and meets about three times a year.
-There are four categories of membership of the BoT: parents & guardians (5-7 members), staff (3-4), learned persons/community members (8-12) and the final position is for an alumnus of the school.
+The Board of Trustees (BoT) meets about three times a year.
+There are four categories of membership of the BoT: parents & guardians, staff, learned persons/community members and the final position is for an alumnus of the school.
 The Board of Trustees must be consulted regarding significant decisions and events such as the annual budget or the appointment of a new Principal.

 The school also has two Auditors who have no vote and may not sit on either board but who may attend all board meetings.